 - Comfortable trekking footwear is necessary.
 It should also be waterproof.

 - Sunscreen with a high SPF rate is necessary to keep your skin healthy.
 Polarized glasses are also required to protect the eyes.

 - Carry cash instead of relying on ATM cards.

 - Carry spare batteries.
-It can come handy during inadequate energy supply for charging phones and camera.
+It can come in handy during an inadequate energy supply for charging phones and cameras.

 - Plan an extra day as the trek may be delayed due to unavoidable circumstances like bad weather.